 Conclusion

 The aim of this project was to design a double pipe heat exchanger that could support both parallel and counter flow configurations, while also providing the largest temperature change within the hot and cold flows running through it.
 Theoretical calculations were performed using MATLAB and hand calculations, and a SolidWorks simulation was created to verify these results.
+The most optimal design was chosen using both of these.
+A physical system was then fabricated and tested to acquire experimental results, that could be analyzed.

 Based off the calculations that were thoroughly depicted in the report, digestible graphs that represented the influence that the heat exchanger length, cold and hot flowrates had on the efficiency of the system were analyzed.
 Based off Figure 2, it was determined to make the heat exchanger 1 meter long to maximize the temperature differences between the fluids.
 Furthermore, after analyzing Figures 3 and 4, it was decided to utilize the slowest possible hot flowrate and the fastest possible cold flowrate to optimize the heat exchanger.
 Based on these initial design selections, the selection of other required system components such as copper fittings, adapters, valves, and sensor sleeve were made.
 The final selection of components and manufacturing methods were chosen to meet the specific design criteria determined by theoretical analysis and simulations.
 The final cost of the heat exchanger project is $227.
 A fabrication process was established and executed to build the heat exchanger using contemporary techniques.
 Once fabrication was complete, data collection commenced.